sei-dsvoboda/exub/examples.md

-# Examples of Undefined Behavior for Annex J.2 in C23
+# N???? - Examples of Undefined Behavior for Annex J.2 in C23
+by David Svoboda <svoboda2sei.cmu.edu>

+The paper was created by the Undefined Behavior Study Group, in hopes of publication.
+We would therefore request a vote to form an editorial group to adjust this paper for eventual publication as a white paper.

+## Introduction

 For each undefined behavior, this document provides an example of code that demonstrates this undefined behavior.

-For r r most undefined behaviors, the example code strictly conforms to the Standard, except for the single undefined behavior.
+For most undefined behaviors, the example code strictly conforms to the Standard, except for the single undefined behavior.
 These code examples build executable code, although popular compilers may issue a warning.

 However, there are several undefined behaviors (#6 for one) for which we were unable to generate a code example that produces executable code using current compilers.
 For these, we imagined that a compiler was extended to support an additional feature of the C language, and we then wrote the code for this hypothetical compiler.
 These examples each are prefaced with "EXTENDED COMPILABLE EXAMPLE".